Dung24-6/Dung24-6/README.md

 _**By letting it go it all gets done.
 The world is won by those who let it go.
 But when you try and try.
 The world is beyond the winning.**_

 Laozi

+_**I'm selfish, impatient and a little insecure.
+I make mistakes, I am out of control and at times hard to handle.
+But if you can't handle me at my worst, then you sure as hell don't deserve me at my best.**_

+Marilyn Monroe